 The bright future ahead for LTS remains rooted in the founding vision of creating an educational community focused on honoring the individual creativity and passion inherent in every child.
 This continues to nurture disciplined minds, strong character, healthy bodies, and creative spirits among all LTS students.

-Lake Tahoe School is currently accredited by The Northwest Association of Independent Schools (NWAIS) and is a member of the National Association of Independent Schools (NAIS).
+Lake Tahoe School is accredited by The Northwest Association of Independent Schools (NWAIS) and is a member of the National Association of Independent Schools (NAIS).

 LTS At a Glance: